Heroin Detox in Florida

 Prolonged heroin use eventually causes other serious conditions, such as heart problems, liver and kidney disease, and for those who inject, abscesses and collapsed veins.
 Prolonged use of heroin over time will eventually take a dramatic toll on the body that any number of problems may manifest.

 Just Believe Recovery uses a highly-effective process for helping clients to detoxify from heroin safety and in relative comfort.
 We employ a knowledgeable staff of medical and mental health professionals who are equipped to intervene and manage in heroin addiction, no matter how severe or prolonged the condition.

 Before a heroin detox, we thoroughly assess our clients’ needs by conducting a full physical and psychological evaluation and gathering information about the client’s home life and family history.
-This knowledge allows us to develop an appropriate and effective plan for detoxification.
+This knowledge allows us to develop an appropriate and effective plan for detox.

 After the plan has been designed, we then help our clients prepare for the heroin detox process.
 We ensure that he or she knows what to expect and are equipped with the support and resources they will need to be successful.